mdlopezme/ece140a_lab8/README.md

 ## Challenge: The Final Boss

 ### Programming
 All of the following modules work on their own thread.
-So that ther internal internal variables are always up to date.
+So that ther internal internal variables are always up to d ate.

 ### Detector.py
 This module does the following.